 - 1. Political affiliations or beliefs of the student or the student's parents - 2.
-Mental or psychological problems potentially embarrassing to the student and his/her family FCMS Handbook 2023 24, Page 19 of 29

-- 3. Sex behavior and attitudes - 4.
+Mental or psychological problems potentially embarrassing to the student and his/her family - 3.
+Sex behavior and attitudes - 4.
 Illegal, anti-social, self-incriminating and demeaning behavior - 5.
 Critical appraisals of other individuals with whom respondents have close family relationships - 6.
 Legally recognized privileged relationships, such as those of lawyers, physicians, or ministers - 7.
 Religious practices, affiliations, or beliefs of the student or student's parents - 8.
 Income, other than as required by law to determine eligibility for participation in a program or for receiving financial assistance under such program